Napbad/dream/docs/about/CodeOfConduct.md

 ## Scope

-This Code of Conduct applies to all spaces managed by the **Dream** project, including but not limited to:
+This Code of Conduct applies to all spaces managed by the **dap** project, including but not limited to:

 - Code submissions
 - Issue reports